 How much does it cost?

-Conservation projects which include an overnight stay cost $40 (including GST) per night for short stays of 1 – 3 nights, including all meals, accommodation and project-related travel.
-Concessions are available for students, job seekers and pensioners – please ask our friendly staff!
+Overnight or longer projects which include accommodation and meals do incur a small cost to cover these – Concessions are available for students, job seekers and pensioners – please ask our friendly staff!

 It’s easy to get involved!